 Chase Freedom: No pre-set spending limit and travel upgrades and discounts (Visa Signature only)

-Discover it®: No penalty APR, no late payment fee for the first late payment, no foreign transaction fees, and a free FICO credit score every month
+Discover it®: No penalty APR, no late payment fee for the first late payment, no foreign transaction fees, and a free FICO credit score online and on monthly statements

 Perks should be a big factor in your decision process.
 But, make sure you’ll actually use the card perks, because there’s no point in going with a card with perks that you don’t take advantage of.